blog

 • Paphiopedilum or Lady’s Slipper Orchids.
 Lady’s slipper orchids are pretty distinct with their variegated foliage and big flowers with a hollow pouch, two petals, and a sepal.
 And it is nice that they are relatively easy to care for and low-maintenance.
 However, they are not as easy to come by as moth orchids and dendrobiums.

 • Odontoglossum Orchids.
-Odontoglossum orchids are easy to grow, and they are closely related to oncidiums.
+Odontoglossum orchids are easy to grow and closely related to oncidiums.
 They produce clusters of big flowers with spectacular colors.
 The blooms last for weeks and come in various white, red, pink, yellow, and orange shades, usually with splotches of different colors.

 • Brassavola Nodosa or Lady of the Night Orchids.
 The Lady of the Night orchid got its name from the pleasant fragrance that its flowers give off, most especially at night.
 This orchid blooms multiple times a year.
 It is easy to care for and is very affordable.